Morpheuslabs-io/morpheus-cde/README.md

 The underlying backend application for the platform is Microservice based architecture, its development is using the CDE.

 In addition, the CDE provides a ready to use stack for Microservice development.
+The basic Microservice development is based on Spring Boot.